-- Transfer size of writes - Request rate of writes - Either the average response time or the average queue depth of writes - Either the average response time or the average queue depth of reads (for a later, more comprehensive analysis) - Transfer size and request rate of reads (for a later, more comprehensive analysis)
+- Transfer size of writes. - Request rate of writes. - □ Either the average response time or the average queue depth of writes. - □ Either the average response time or the average queue depth of reads (for a later, more comprehensive analysis). - □ Transfer size and request rate of reads (for a later, more comprehensive analysis).

 The data may be measured with existing operating system utilities (such as the Windows NT Performance Monitor) or third party utilities (such as ViewPoint from Datametrics).
-It is important to gather this data during both typical and critical periods.
-Since the data gathered is used for later analysis, the results of the analysis depend on the quality of the collected information.
-If there are several distinct I/O phases (such as interactive and batch), data should be collected separately for each phase and the resulting data analyzed independently.
+It is important to gather this data during "typical" and "critical" periods.
+Since the data gathered will be used for later analysis, the results of the analysis are dependent on the quality of the collected information.
+If there are several distinct I/O phases (such as interactive and batch), data should be collected separately for each of these periods, and the resulting data analyzed independently.

-- 2. Determine the minimum transport bandwidth required.
+- 2. The next step is to determine the minimum transport bandwidth required.
 The bandwidth required is the product of the write request rates and the write transfer sizes for all replicated units.
-For example, if the busiest period shows a total write request rate of 150 requests per second with an average transfer size of 8 kilobytes, the required bandwidth would be 1200 kilobytes per second (1.2 megabytes per second), so neither ATM nor straight Fibre Channel would impose significant bottlenecks.
+As an example, if the busiest period shows a total write request rate of 150 requests per second with an average transfer size of 8 KB, the required bandwidth would be 1200 KB/Sec, or 1.2 megabytes per second, so neither ATM nor straight Fibre Channel would impose significant bottlenecks.
 Note that due to other considerations, this rate may not be maintainable.
 This step is merely to ensure the minimum bandwidth required to meet the existing data rate. - 3.
 The latency for synchronous replication may be calculated once the distance between the local and remote site is known.
 For straight Fibre Channel, the latency in milliseconds is the distance in miles multiplied by 0.0322 (distance in kilometers must be multiplied by 0.02).
 If ATM is used, 2.41 milliseconds must be added to this figure to account for the ATM protocol conversions.
-For a 150-mile distance, for example, the fiber latency is 4.83 milliseconds (7.24 milliseconds for ATM as shown in the section "Communication type" on page 9).
+For a 150 mile distance, as an example, the fiber latency would be 4.83 milliseconds, and 7.24 milliseconds for ATM as earlier illustrated.